Tammy Franks: Political career

-Franks was the Higher Education and Youth Advisor for Democrats senator Natasha Stott Despoja in 1995 and undertook a secondment to the 'Yes' campaign for the Australian Republic Movement under the leadership of Malcolm Turnbull during the 1999 republic referendum campaign.

-In 2004, Franks ran as a Democrats Senate candidate in South Australia.
+Franks was the Higher Education and Youth Advisor for the Australian Democrats senator Natasha Stott Despoja in 1995 and undertook a secondment to the 'Yes' campaign for the Australian Republic Movement under the leadership of Malcolm Turnbull during the 1999 republic referendum campaign.
+In the 2004 Senate Election, Franks ran in South Australia for the Australian Democrats as their third candidate on the ticket.

 Franks has been active in the South Australian Greens since 2006, serving two terms as State Convenor and undertaking the task of SA Election Campaign Committee Convenor for the 2007 federal election.

-At the 2010 state election, Franks achieved 6.6 percent of the statewide vote, an increase of 2.3 percent, joining fellow Green Mark Parnell in the state Legislative Council.
+At the 2010 state election, the Greens achieved 6.6 percent of the statewide vote in the Legislative Council, an increase of 2.3 percent, resulting in Franks joining fellow Green Mark Parnell in the Upper House on the crossbench.

-In May 2025, Franks resigned from the South Australian Greens and reiterated that she will not contest the next election.
-In her resignation statement, she cited tensions within the party.
+In September 2024, Franks said she would not contest the 2026 South Australian state election.
+In May 2025, she resigned from the South Australian Greens, citing tensions within the party, and reiterated that she still did not intend to contest the next election "at this point".
+However, in February 2026, she announced that she would run as an independent candidate for the Legislative Council in the election the following month.

+At the 2026 South Australian Legislative Council election, running on an Independent Group ticket with Faith Coleman, they received 6,309 votes (0.6% of the primary vote which was equivalent to 10% of a quota).

+Following her retirement from parliament at the 2026 State Election, Franks was granted the title The Honourable for life by the Governor.